denyahnov/robocup_2023/EngineeringJournal.md

 Because of the limited time working on the robot in person, we began testing out with [different robot designs](https://github.com/denyahnov/robocup_2023/blob/main/EngineeringJournal.md#photos) using parts from home or [Studio 2.0](https://www.bricklink.com/v2/build/studio.page), a virtual LEGO builder.

-We use 4 motors with omniwheels positioned around the robot to form an X-drive (holonomic), which allows the robot to move in 8 directions rather than 2.
+We use 4 motors with omniwheels positioned around the robot to form an X-drive (holonomic), which allows the robot to move in any direction rather than 2.
 We use omniwheels that are completely legal since they are built from LEGO pieces.
 Our design is quite unqiue as the motors are stacked on top of each other to reduce the space consumed by them.
 We then use gear trains to align the wheel shafts in a perfect X.

 This year, we challenged ourselves by using a [BBR IRSeeker](https://irseeker.buildingblockrobotics.com/) which allowed us to have 360 degree infrared vision with just 1 EV3 port used.
 We had no previous experience using these sensors and built our [own wrapper](https://github.com/denyahnov/ir-seeker) based on limited online documentation for easy use of the sensor.